 Jardiance comes in the form of a tablet, and it is available in 10 mg and 25 mg strengths.
 Patients typically take it once a day, usually in the morning, with or without food.

-Like other medications, Jardiance does have side effects that patients need to be aware of.
-The two most common side effects of this medication are urinary tract infections and yeast infections.
+Like other medications, Jardiance does have adverse effects that patients need to be aware of.
+The two most common adverse effects of this medication are urinary tract infections and yeast infections.
 However, maintaining good hygiene and increasing one’s water intake can help people avoid them.

 - Chronic yeast infections